Revised on October 16, 2023

-“We like 1-MCP because it fits the sustainability criteria,” says Mouat, whose USDA-supported company participated in the VentureWell E-Team Grant Program in 2016 and in 2017 secured an $800,000 investment round led by Rhapsody Venture Partners with participation from VentureWell.
+“We like 1-MCP because it fits the sustainability criteria,” says Mouat, whose USDA-supported company participated in the VentureWell E-Team Program in 2016 and in 2017 secured an $800,000 investment round led by Rhapsody Venture Partners with participation from VentureWell.
+The company also secured a 3.25MM Series A investment round led by food and agtech VC S2G Ventures.
+To date, they’ve raised over $84 million dollars!
 “It really has no opportunity whatsoever to interact in an adverse way with the environment.
 It naturally dissipates by itself as an atmospheric compound and leaves behind absolutely nothing on the fruit.
 It’s pretty much the best compound out there for this kind of thing.”

 Hazel also makes an antimicrobial sachet that slowly releases vapors of essential oils, whose antifungal properties extend the shelf life of delicate fruit like berries.
 The company’s various formulas can each be optimized to meet the specific needs of a grower or shipper, a level of flexibility that is key in the customer-oriented post-harvest sector, Mouat notes.
 “We have an infinitely tailorable system.
 If you wanted me to make a product that delivered 8 different agents in the same cocktail at controlled rates, I could easily make that.”

 Indeed, working to meet the needs of its customers through pilot programs in the field has been a hallmark of Hazel’s business strategy from its inception, and a core element of Mouat’s startup philosophy.
 “If you are not out there with the customers, experiencing what the customers need in the process,” he says, “you’re going to get an ugly surprise when you finally decide to start selling.”

 Looking ahead: making food waste a thing of the past